lokothodida/elfinder-theme-template/README.md

 1. In the your elFinder installation, if a `themes` folder doesn't exist, create one.
-2. Create a folder in `themes` for your theme
+2. Create a folder in `themes` for your theme (e.g. `themes/[your-theme-name]`) and copy the contents of this repository into it (or alternatively, clone this repository to the `themes` directory and rename the folder to your liking).
-3. Copy the contents of this repository into that new folder.
+3. Edit the template to fit your needs.
 4. In your elFinder's html file (e.g. `elfinder.html`), load the `themes/[your-theme-name]/css/theme.css` file after elFinder's base theme has loaded: